DSS and Impala¶

 - The “Impala notebook” allows you to run Impala queries on any Impala database, whether they have been created by DSS or not.

-- When performing Data Visualization on a HDFS dataset, you can choose to use Impala as the query execution engine.
+- When performing Charts on a HDFS dataset, you can choose to use Impala as the query execution engine.

 - Many visual recipes can use Impala as their execution engine if the computed query permits it.